Lramseyer/vaporview/README.md

 To Add a signal, simply click the "+" ocon to the right of the netlist element in the "Netlist" view.
 It will also show in the "Displayed Signals" view.

-**New in 1.4.1:** Signals can also be added by dragging and dropping them from the netlist view to the viewer.
-Make sure to hold **Shift** before dropping them into the viewer (this is a VScode limitation.)
+Signals can also be added by dragging and dropping them from the netlist view to the viewer.
+Make sure to hold **Shift** before dropping them into the viewer - note that this is a VScode requirement.

 ### Removing Signals